mark-watson/haskell_book/manuscript/tutorial-pure.md

 ## Functions Are Pure

 Again, it is worth pointing out that Haskell functions do not modify their inputs values.
 The common pattern is to pass immutable values to a function and modified values are returned.
 As a first example of this pattern we will look at the standard function **map** that takes two arguments: a function that converts a value of any type **a** to another type **b**, and a list of type **a**.
 Functions that take other functions as arguments are called **higher** **order** **functions**.
-The result is another list of the same length whose elements are of type **b** and the elements are calulated using the function passed as the first argument.
+The result is another list of the same length whose elements are of type **b** and the elements are calculated using the function passed as the first argument.
 Let's look at a simple example using the function **(+ 1)** that adds 1 to a value:

 {lang="haskell",line-numbers=on}
 ~~~~~~~~